UGC NET Exam Date:31 Dec' 25 - 07 Jan' 26

 Acquaint yourself with the UGC NET 2025 syllabus and exam pattern before preparation.

-Create a robust UGC NET study plan before beginning your preparation.
+Create a robust the UGC NET study plan before beginning your preparation.

 Pick the best UGC NET books for preparation, take notes from them and revise often.